top of page

 Leave your info and we’ll get back to you.

-*The programme covers free visits for state schools and community groups.
-Fee-paying schools are asked to contribute a small donation.
+*The programme covers free visits for state schools, alternative provisions and youth groups.

 Site visits are fully risk-assessed and groups can be as small as necessary.